-Additionally, the California State University System and California State Polytechnic University, Pomona are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
+Additionally, the California State University System and University of California, San Diego are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
 A new WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The California Community Colleges Chancellor’s Office is a member.
+The California Community Colleges Chancellor’s Office and Modesto Junior College are members.

 Technology.
 Several California colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), a membership cooperative that accelerates the adoption of effective practices and policies to advance excellence in technology-enhanced teaching and learning in higher education.
 The Monterey Institute for Technology and Education was awarded the prestigious WCET WOW award in 2012 for NROC Developmental Math, a free, open program designed to increase the number of financially disadvantaged students who pass developmental math as a bridge to a college education.

 Mental Health.
 A nucleus for researching mental health policy and a provider of technical assistance in such areas as service innovation, system reform, workforce development, program evaluation, and other areas, WICHE’s Mental Health Program is another well-used resource.
 Staff provided technical assistance to five California-based sites through the federal integrated care grant program of the Substance Abuse and Mental Health Services Administration and the Health Resources Services Administration.
 Three California higher education campuses participated in a research study, funded by the National Institute for Mental Health, that focuses on campus mental health and the effects of mental health first aid training for residence life staff.